GabrielePicco/reddit-news/content/post/61d2127308482638855f8cfd/index.md

 The man was taken to hospital with life-threatening injuries.

-If you or anyone you know is feeling distressed:

-Lifeline: 13 11 14

-Beyond Blue: 1300 22 4636

 ## Summary

 - A man has set himself alight in Melbourne while yelling expletives about vaccine mandates in Victoria.
 - Witnesses say he poured gas on himself and his car in Richmond around 8pm last night.
 - Police officers and firefighters doused the man in water before he was restrained with the help of witnesses.
 - The man was taken to hospital with life-threatening injuries.
-- If you or anyone you know is feeling distressed:Lifeline: 13 11 14Beyond Blue: 1300 22 4636
+- If you or anyone you know is feeling distressed

 ---